adarift/Clickbot/README.md

 # TODO

-- [ ] Volume setting
+- [x] Volume setting

+- [x] Soft clicks support

 - [ ] Auto-save

-- [ ] MHv7 Replay has weird release in the beginning of the level.
-Fix.
+- [x] Fix for two releases at the beginning of the level

 - [ ] White noise